 - Add the almond flour, continue to stir the mixture until all combined.

 - Shape the mixture (dough) into a large disk, cover and leave it for a few hours until chilled.

 - Roll out the dough into evenly sized balls, and dip each ball into a bowl of whisked egg, dip into a second bowl of whichever topping you prefer.
 Make sure the entire ball is covered, use your hands where necessary to press the nuts into the dough.

 - Brush the Panellets with egg wash after placing them on a parchment- covered baking tray.

 - Bake these Panellets for 10 minutes until the top of them are nice and golden, keep an eye on these so they don’t burn!

 - Serve and enjoy!
 The Panellets last up to a week, that’s if you can resist eating them for that long!

 Halloween in Barcelona 2023

 If you’re not willing to give up your Halloween traditions altogether while visiting the city, then don’t worry, there are several things you can do to celebrate the famous Pagan holiday Barcelona-style:

 Nightmarish Films: Experience the thrill of a Halloween movie marathon by Polaroid Bar.
 This super cool spot is showing a range of Halloween movies this spooky season.
-Movie classics such as Hocus Pocus, Interview with the Vampire, and Sleepy Hollow will be airing each Sunday at 21:00.
+Movie classics such as Twilight, From Dusk till Dawn, and Interview with the Vampire will be airing each Sunday at 21:00.
 Don’t miss out!
 Check out what’s in store on the Polaroid Bar website.